ace-of-spades-a/node-red-contrib-palette-event-listener2/README.md

 ## Installation

-To install `node-red-contrib-pallete-event-listener`, run the following command in your Node-RED user directory (typically `~/.node-red`):
+To install `node-red-contrib-pallete-event-listener2`, run the following command in your Node-RED user directory (typically `~/.node-red`):

 ```
-npm install node-red-contrib-pallete-event-listener
+npm install node-red-contrib-pallete-event-listener2
 ```

 ## Usage